LOYOLA UNIVERSITY CHICAGO

 Co-requisites: ENGR 351

-A lab for engineering science students (in the computer engineering specialization) to provide a first experience working with semiconductor devices (such as diodes, BJTs, MOSFETs, and Operational Amplifiers) for the design, creation and analysis of microelectronics using lab instruments.
+A lab for engineering students (in the computer engineering specialization) to provide a first experience working with semiconductor devices (such as diodes, BJTs, MOSFETs, and Operational Amplifiers) for the design, creation and analysis of microelectronics using lab instruments.

 Identify integrated circuit design issues and develop applicable solutions; Apply advanced principles in analog circuit design, creation and analysis